 If we do not receive the payment of the premium by the date stated in the notice, your Policy will be cancelled.
 If this happens, you will need to apply to have your Policy reinstated if you require continuation of the cover, or you may need to apply for a new Policy.

 Stepped premiums

-If you select stepped premiums, the amount you pay will generally increase at each Policy anniversary.
+The amount you pay will generally increase at each Policy anniversary.